Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 - Creates a client in `node_modules/.prisma/client`
 - Provides type-safe database operations

+**Important:** You must run `npx prisma generate` every time you modify your Prisma schema file.
+The generated client needs to be updated to reflect any changes to your models, fields, or relationships.

 ### Using the Generated Client

 **1. Create Client Instance**